ngafar/Plancials/readme.md

 * Start by entering the symbol of the company you wish to purchase
 * Enter the amount of shares you intend to buy
 * Enter the commission/fee charged by your broker
-* After (hitting enter) a chart should appear, to perform another calculation simply close the graph
+* After (hitting enter) a graph should appear, to perform another calculation simply close the graph

 Interpreting results
 * After entering all the required information a chart should appear.
 Using the matching color, you can see the closing, high, and low price of the stock for the past year